TheBestTvarynka/tbt/content/posts/announcing-grafily-0.3/index.md

 Around a month ago, I released Grafily v.0.3.0.
 I was really happy to reach this milestone.
 Grafily is the most algorithmically challenging project so far, and I had a lot of enjoyment working on it.
-The fact that I personally use this tool in the context of my own family research makes me happy.
+The fact that I personally use this tool for my own family research makes me happy.

-Let me recall what is Grafily and what its purpose.
+Let me recall what Grafily is and what its purpose is.
 Grafily is an Obsidian plugin for rendering family relationship graphs and trees.
 It scans a person's pages inside the vault and builds the tree/graph based on it.